ROSS1996/financemanager/database/README.md

 # Database

 This is the README file for the database component of the project.
-The database used in this project is PostgreSQL.
-The database schema comprises four tables: users, accounts, expenses, revenues, and transfers.
+The database used in this project is [PostgreSQL](https://www.postgresql.org/download/).
+The database schema has five tables: users, accounts, expenses, revenues, and transfers.

 ## Table Descriptions

 ### Users

-This table contains information about users such as their id, username, email, password hash, country, first name, last name, birthdate, phone, address, and creation and update timestamps.
+The "Users" table contains information about users such as their username, email, password hash, country, first name, last name, birthdate, phone, address, and creation and update timestamps.
+This table serves as the primary source of user data for the system.

 ### Accounts

-This table stores data about financial accounts, including their id, name, starting balance, category, and user_id.
+The "Accounts" table stores data about financial accounts, including their name, starting balance, category, and user_id.
 The user_id field is a foreign key that references the id field of the Users table.
+This table allows the system to track multiple accounts per user and categorize them according to the user's preferences.

 ### Expenses

-This table contains data about expenses.
-The table includes fields such as id, description, amount, due_date, paid, category, account_id, user_id, paid_at, and timestamps for creation and update.
+The "Expenses" table contains data about expenses.
+It includes fields such as description, amount, due_date, paid, category, account_id, user_id, paid_at, and timestamps for creation and update.
+This table enables the system to keep track of all expenses made by users across different accounts.

 ### Revenues

-This table stores information about revenues, such as id, description, amount, due_date, received, category, account_id, user_id, received_at, and timestamps for creation and update.
+The "Revenues" table stores information about revenues, such as description, amount, due_date, received, category, account_id, user_id, received_at, and timestamps for creation and update.
+This table allows the system to keep track of all revenues received by users across different accounts.

 ### Transfers

-This table contains data about transfers of money between accounts.
-It has fields such as id, description, amount, due_date, done, origin_account_id, destination_account_id, and user_id.
+The "Transfers" table contains data about transfers of money between accounts.
+It has fields such as description, amount, due_date, done, origin_account_id, destination_account_id, and user_id.
 The origin_account_id and destination_account_id fields are foreign keys that reference the id field of the Accounts table.

-## Docker-Compose
+## Installation

+This folder contains a ``init.sql`` that defines the schema for the database.
+This schema should be used in a Postgres SQL database.

-The database component of the project includes a Docker-Compose file that sets up a PostgreSQL container and a pgAdmin container for web-based management of the database.
-The Docker-Compose file defines the following environment variables:
+Alternatively, the database component can be executed using Docker-Compose.
+There is a file that sets up a PostgreSQL container and a pgAdmin container for web-based management of the database.

-- DB_USER: the username for the database
-- DB_PASSWORD: the password for the database
-- DB_NAME: the name of the database
-- DB_PORT: the port number for the database
-- PGADMIN_DEFAULT_EMAIL: the email address for the default pgAdmin user
-- PGADMIN_DEFAULT_PASSWORD: the password for the default pgAdmin user

-The Docker-Compose file also maps the data directory and initialization script to the PostgreSQL container.
-The initialization script creates the necessary tables and indexes in the database.

-## Running the Database Component

-To run the database component, you need to have Docker installed on your system.
-Navigate to the db directory and run the following command:
+To run the database component via Docker, [download it](https://www.docker.com/products/docker-desktop/) and install it in your system.
+Navigate to the db directory, edit the ``.env`` file  and run the following command:

 ```terminal
 docker-compose up -d